iFixit/iFixitAndroid/README.md

 ## Acknowledgements

-All of the app's content comes from [iFixit's public API](https://www.ifixit.com/api/2.0/docs).
+All of the app's content comes from [iFixit's public API][apidocs].

 The app is built on many open source libraries such as: